Last Visited: 06/04/2009

-This walk begins at the Sherbrooke Picnic Ground, where you need to take the track heading south-west (I think there is only two tracks from the picnic ground so this shoulnd’t be too hard… The track is also well-signed).
-At the picnic ground there were loads of tourists feeding and taking photo’s of the birds, despite the large signs explaining why this is a bad idea.
+This walk begins at the Sherbrooke Picnic Ground, where you need to take the track heading south-west (I think there are only two tracks from the picnic ground so this shouldn’t be too hard… The track is also well-signed).
+At the picnic ground, there were loads of tourists feeding and taking photos of the birds, despite the large signs explaining why this is a bad idea.
 Please take note of the signs.

 Look out on the left for a signed (sharp) left turn down some steps to a bridge leading over the top of the falls.
 I couldn’t find a spot with a good view of the falls at all, so unfortunately I didn’t get a good photo of them.
 However, the view over the falls to the mossy gully below was totally worth the walk anyway.

 I had planned to return via Hillclimb and O’Donohue Tracks but much to my dismay, Hillclimb Track was closed for works.
 I decided to retun via the same route but I soon realised that there was a link track only a few hundred meters back, so I could still use O’donahue Track as a different return route.
 I’ve highlighted my intended route on my map (above) since I’m pretty sure that the Hillclimb Track closure is temporary.

 Part of Sherbrooke Track